and How do Ethiopian languages relate to ancient Aramaic (if at all)?

-The three languages — Aramaic, Arabic and Hebrew — all go back to one ancient "root" language we might call "Common Semitic".
+Aramaic, Arabic and Hebrew go back to one ancient "root" language we might call "Common Semitic".
 This is the starting place for understanding why a speaker of one language may understand, or at least easily learn, another of the languages.
 It's a bit like French, Italian and Spanish speakers whose languages all go back to Latin.

-Now much of the ancient historical relationship amongst the different Semitic languages is obscure, and some of it is highly debated, since that 'language history' has to be reconstructed based on clues left in the languages (or in written records of earlier forms of the languages).
+Much of the historical relationship amongst the different Semitic languages is obscure, and some of it is highly debated, since that 'language history' has to be reconstructed based on clues left in the languages (or in written records of earlier forms of the languages).
 The "family tree" model also has some significant weaknesses (see below), but is still useful for drawing a rough picture.

 Here's a sketch: